hundehausen/obs-monero-donations/README.md

 # Monero Twitch

-Accept Monero donations in your twitch or obs live stream.
+Accept Monero donations in your OBS live stream.
 No third parties involved.
-Your wallet, your webserver, your monero deamon.
+Your wallet, your webserver, your stream.

 ## Getting Started